evgenyantipin/react-socket-chat/README.md

 > This is chatting application
 > development with nextJS socket.io 🌐
-> yarn install atleast "node": ">=10.13.0" it implements in 'engine' in package.json.
+> yarn install at least "node": ">=10.16.0" it implements in 'engine' in package.json.

 ## Install